luzozo13/zozoload/bash/README.md

 The script:
 1. Checks for the presence of the configuration file
 2. Validates that all variables are defined
+3. Verifies sudo access (required for network operations)
-3. Creates the Tailscale container with subnet routing
+4. Creates the Tailscale container with subnet routing
-4. Configures systemd service for automatic startup
+5. Configures systemd service for automatic startup
-5. Enables and starts the service
+6. Enables and starts the service

+### ⚠️ Sudo Requirement

+Tailscale requires privileged access for:
+- TUN/TAP device access (`/dev/net/tun`)
+- Network namespace operations
+- Subnet routing capabilities

+**Alternatives to sudo:**
+- **Rootless Podman**: Configure user namespaces (complex setup)
+- **User groups**: Add user to `podman` group (if configured)
+- **Docker**: Consider using Docker instead of Podman

 ## 🛡️ Security